DeclanChidlow/vale.rocks/src/pages/syndication.md

 ### YouTube

 You can find me on YouTube as [@outervale](https://www.youtube.com/@outervale).
-Subscribe to me there or subscribe to this RSS feed:
+Subscribe to me there or subscribe to one of the feeds:

 - All Content RSS: <https://www.youtube.com/feeds/videos.xml?channel_id=UC8hQBcgwkZiG-cqhE1TDvzA>
 <!-- - Full Videos Only RSS: <https://www.youtube.com/feeds/videos.xml?playlist_id=UULF8hQBcgwkZiG-cqhE1TDvzA> -->